Mission: An Immersive Digital Environment

 To ensure a completely immersive experience, we implemented Christie Digital projectors and large-format projection surfaces, creating a digital environment that would surround attendees.
 Matrix stereo feeds and custom LED lighting complement the videos.

 Several technical hurdles had to be overcome to achieve the desired look of this event.
 Video displays were not in typical ratios of 4:3, 16:9 or even 16:10.
 Each of the six surfaces had to be custom tailored, with four of them receiving vertically mounted projection.
 Content was run from six individual Apple iMac Playback Pro devices.
-Each Playback Pro served a separate screen with picture and audio, for a total of with six standalone projection surfaces.
+Each Playback Pro served a separate screen with picture and audio, for a total of six standalone projection surfaces.

 Audio was a particular concern because each projection surface required individual stereo playback.
 Mixing was handled by a Yamaha LS9 that allowed for a matrix of 16 inputs and 14 outputs.
 The audio needed to truly represent a stereo field but not overlap with the display right next to it.